On this page

 Responding to a call for papers or preparing for a defense?
 Graduate Writing Facilitators or the Writing Services Coordinator offer consultations for students who are interested in the process of developing a presentation based on their written work.
 Presentation consultations can help students to prepare for conferences, in-class presentations, and defenses.

-Once a Presentation Consultation request is received, a student will normally receive a reply within 48 - 72 hours (excluding weekends) confirming the request and making plans about how to proceed.
+Once a Consultation request is received, a student will normally an email confirmation of their consultation booking within 48 - 72 hours (excluding weekends).
+This email will come from the WCOnline system.

 Online Graduate Writing groups